 Jason James Ancheta

 This hacker is known as a masters of bot technology.
 Unlike other hackers, Jason James Ancheta's interest was not in stealing bank accounts and credit cards over the internet, but in infecting networks and devices to take control.
 Through a complex network of botnets, in 2005 he managed to control more than 400,000 computers.

-, using bots to flood internet ads.
+Over time, Ancheta saw a business opportunity and decided to put his knowledge at the service of the advertising industry, using bots to flood internet ads.
 Years later, Ancheta became the first hacker sentenced to prison for his illicit use of bot technology.